ghc-proposals/ghc-proposals/0000-generalized-do-notation.rst

 Another point to consider is whether to overwrite do-notation, or whether to allow the user to select somehow which operations he wants to use when de-sugaring in each case.

+The "default implementation" via an instance from Applicative will not work, due to the type inferencer not backtracking.
+However, we could possibly derive a ``Doable`` and a ``ApplicativeDoable`` instance automatically from ``Applicative`` and ``Monad`` classes, if the extension is enabled.

 Implementation Plan
 -------------------